jonkit/jonkit.github.io/_posts/2017-12-27-ll-why-i-ignore-the-daily-news-and-read-the-economist-instead.md

 > Truly important breaking news always finds me.
 For everything else, there’s The Economist.

 I subscribed to The Economist at some point last year and have done a decent job reading it on a regular basis.
-I didn’t always read every week but I think the approach outlined in this article would help me do a better job.
+I don’t always read every week but I think the approach outlined in this article would help me do a better job.